Garry Winogrand miscellaneous acquisitions collection

 AIFF Audio File on DVD-Rom: “Winogrand, Kalisher, Lyons discussion, ca 1966” possibly from Nathan Lyons or Simpson Kalisher [duplicate: archival DVD-M disc].
 2 DVDS made from videotapes: Geoff Winningham’s class, Rice University, Houston Texas, 1977.
 1 Audio CD: 2A (47:01 minutes) 2B (21:29 minutes) ‘1 A-B-fight at LIGHT gallery, bashing photographers, teaching and students, color photography, academic life, “sees everything”, recorder turned off to talk about women’; possibly a conversation with Jay Maisel in Austin, TX, 1977 [duplicate: archival DVD-M disc.
 2 Audio CDs: Side A (46:55 minutes);-2,000 Year Old man, Maisel and GW on wives, etc. at dinner; Side B (39:04 minutes) Continuation-discussing motor-drive, teaching, and ERA rally in Texas.
 From Jay Maisel [duplicate: archival DVD-M disc].
 1 Audio CD; 4A (31:30 minutes) 4B (27:07 minutes) of audio recording by Jay Maisel of GW teaching class, University of Texas, Austin, 1977 [duplicate: archival DVD-M disc].
 DVD of Garry Winogrand book published by SFMoMA and Yale University Press, date unknown; relationship to publication unknown.
 Audio CD; 40 minutes [original destroyed by sticky note]: Winogrand lecture at Florida International University, 11-30-1981 by Hugo Fernandez, and FIU student at the time.
 From Hugo Fernandez, LaGuardia Community College in New York [duplicate: archival DVD-m disc].
 2 Audio CDs labeled 3A and 3B; 50 minutes; possibly audio from Tod Papageorge audiocassettes [duplicate: archival DVD-M disc].
 4 Audio CDs of recordings by Jay Maisel; labeled Maisel #6 Side A and B 1977; Maisel with GW in Texas, Side A and B [duplicate: Four archival DVD-M disc].
 2 CD-R/MP4 audio 80 minutes; (Reels 1-4, 5); Interview and out-takes from Bill Moyers Interview with Winogrand, “The Photographic Vision # 1: Image and Impact,” 1982.
 From Mark Johnstone [duplicate: archival DVD-M disc].
 Audiocassette tape: Interview with photographer, Jay Maisel, 01-26-2011, New York City by Leo Rubinfien and Susan Kismaric.
 Audiocassette tape: Interview with photographer, Sheila Metzner, 06-16-2012, Brooklyn, New York by Leo Rubinfien and Susan Kismaric.
 2 audiocassettes labled, “Winogrand 12/82, Daine (sic) Arbus” on one side and “Edward Weston, Arbus” on the other.
 Discussion between Tod Papageorge and Garry Winogrand.
 From Tod Papageorge [duplicate: Two archival DVD-M disc].
 Audiocassette tape labeled “late Tape, Maisel recording GW, no date” Tape given to Susan Kismaric after the exhibition at SFMoMA (2013) by Jay Maisel. [duplicate: archival DVD-M disc].
 VHS videotape made by the Center for Creative Photography, The Garry Winogrand Game of Photography symposium, Jeffery Fraenkel, Why I love Winogrand…” 11-10-2001.
 Given to Susan Kismaric.

 The twelfth subgroup contains one, black-and-white photograph of Garry Winogrand, Eileen Adele Hale, and Melissa Winogrand on a ferris wheel, circa 1975, by Jon Reis.
+The thirteenth group includes descriptions of the initial 1983 acquisition of the Garry Winogrand Archive and a reference file of articles about Winogrand assembled by CCP staff.

 Language of Materials